SirSpunky/evennia/README.md

     * x, y, z and xyz: These attributes decide the position of the room, and make commands like ".dig" easier to use.
 Should be set to 0, 0, 0 and 0:0:0 on the initial room and is then updated automatically.
 Is required for the "map" command to work.
 * *Scripts*
     * random_messages: A list of random messages.
 Use "/" to execute command instead, e.g. "/say Hello!" to make a character speak at random.
 The string "$random_character" will be replaced by the name of a random character in the room.
-    * random_message_rate: 0-1.
-Higher means messages will appear more often.
+    * random_message_interval: Delay in seconds between random messages.
+Can also be a list of two values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
-    * random_movement_rate: 0-1.
+    * random_movement_interval: Delay in seconds between random movement.
 If > 0, object will move around randomly.
-Higher means object will move more often.
+Can also be a list of two values, e.g. [30, 60] means that the interval will be randomized between 30-60 seconds.
     * speech: Speech keywords mapped to answers triggered by using "sayto <character> <keyword>".
 Example: {"hello": "Hello there!", "bye": "Good bye, my friend."}

 **Tags**